Best Trivets for Countertops: Quartz & Granite Protection Guide 2026

 Fabric and Felt Runners: For warm serving dishes (not scalding hot pots), thick felt or quilted cotton runners with heat-resistant backings make a soft, scratch-free barrier that looks nice on a quartz kitchen island.

-The Best Trivets for Granite Countertops
+Best Trivets for Countertops: Granite Edition

 Granite is very hard (it ranks high on the Mohs hardness scale) and doesn’t scratch easily.
 This means you have a lot more options for decorative heat protection because you don’t have to worry as much about scratching the finish.